lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 They brought the axe down right on the heart of the machine, the blade sank deep into the spot where the stored power was most condensed.

---
+[hr]

+At first girl couldn't understand what is happening.
+The place was unlike anything that she ever witnessed.

+Did she died, just like that?
+The girl felt sad, but not much else.
+She knew that she did the right thing, and it was all that mattered.

+Hesitant but curious, she took an accurate step forward, and then someone appeared from gleaming nothingness.

-Tall, angelic, radiant figure with giant wings, each one as dozen little fillies like her...
-She was like an art come alive, painted in canvas of twinkilng stars...
-With bated breath and weak knees, the filly leaned into a deepest bow, not daring even to look.
+It was a tall, angelic, radiant figure with giant wings, each one as dozen little fillies like her...
+Recalling tales and pictures, the girl quickly recognized who [i]she[/i] is.
+Truly, she was like an art come alive, painted over the canvas of twinkilng stars...
+With bated breath and weak knees, the filly leaned into a deepest bow, not daring even to look any longer than necessary.

-[i]She[/i] was so warm and precious...
+[i]Her[/i] presence was so warm...
 "Ah, here you are, MI Amore Cadenza!" her voice flown like a water of a mountain spring, pure, soothing, and chipper: "Hitherto, but one alicorn watched over this world, and now it'll be two.
 You may stand, and be proud, young Princess.
 Many great deeds are expected from you..."

---
+[hr]

 The girl dissapeared, or maybe she never existed at all.
-It mattered little.
-Prismia couldn't be stopped.
+Prismia didn't cared anymore.
+Lacerations from splinters were on her hooves, her muzzle widened in maddened grin.

+The encounter with the girl was tragically short, sure.
+It helped her to understand something important, though.

+She hacked until her legs were on verge of giving out, and only then, when mechanism ceased to work completely, moved into her crumbling shack.
+She looked around in it, saw it in a new light, for what it is: a miserable little hut with old dying mare inside, nothing more, nothing else.

+"Well," she growled grimly, kicking open the chest she brought from the Academy.
+Reached in, threw the papers on the floor.
+Old correspondence littered the floor, ideas, plans, diagrams, unrealised thoughts and unresolved ambitions...

+"It is funny," she thought, smashing down trinkets and dusted unused alchemical station, placed on the table, "So much effort into something that happened to be so simple.
+Exquisite abstractions, embroidered with richness of mathematics of emotion...
+All I did, was making a drawing relying on my own memory, while I could've just open the window and take in the sight."

+"But really," she laughed, generously pouring down lamp oil, "How could I ever hope to grasp something so elusive?
+Was it because I happened to be too scared to face reality earnestly, and was hiding behind all those edifying denominators?
+A constant conception of meaning, but not realising the meaning itself."

+"It can't be helped now," she murmured softly, raising the lit candle over equine-made mess of her life, "We can't blame anyone else for our own mistakes.
+This goes out to you, all my teachers.
+I'm sorry.
+I am a disgrace."

+Long ago, she was in Canterlot's finest circles...
+Stallions were at their knees at her hooves, her wit and intellect were unparalleled...
+Now, the hag that remained was but a mere shadow of her old self, and she tried to be blind to this truth.

+"[i]Their envy, that's what secured my downfall back then,[/i]" she wanted to think, "[i]That what brought me down.
+Their plotting and scheming, they all wanted to see me in this misery and squalor.[/i]" But it just wasn't so.
+The truth was, ever since she decided that the world was against her, nothing she ever done wasn't genuine anymore.

+"That's right.
+None of that," she thought, as she looked around, "was genuine."
+All of it wasn't genuine.
+It will never be genuine.
+She thought of her research as some project, and driven by it, forgot how to live.

+She stumbled back, looking how flames swiftly destroy everything.
+She felt herself weary and tired, just as a mare like her should. "[i]Enchantress,[/i]" she thought of herself, bitterly smiling.
+How pathetic.

+She crawled out of the building just in time to see locals, encircling it.
+So, after all, her little experiment hadn't gone unnoticed.
+She remembered the stones they were throwing at her, all the evil glares, all the promises of revenge she uttered, sharing them with her only companion, the Mare on the Moon—a patron and saint of all who was unjustly wronged by the others.

+Old grudges and grievances kept bubbling up on the surface.
+She laughed hoarsely, hearing how the hut behind her collapsed into itself.
+No way back.
+Some of the ponies brought pitchforks, she noticed.
+Good.
+Fitting end...

+Prismia sagged down on the ground, her laughter became a wail of a madmare.
+Her hooves scratched the earth deeply, and she jerked tear-filled muzzle towards her would-be executioners, howling and spewing: "Look at me!
+Look at what you've done to me!"

+All those middlebrows, what could they know, with their glazed looks and unambitious lives, still happier than her own...
+Prismia was ready to throw herself at them and finally put it all to an end, when sudden voice distracted her.

+"Why do you cry?"

+It was that filly.
+But where is she?
+Desperate, Prismia turned to the burning hut, and her mouth went agape.

+The girl was walking slowly through the fear itself, shrugging the ash from her wings one by one, completely unimpeded, untouched by the heat.
+A horn shone brightly on her forehead, stealing all attention away.

+"A pegacorn!?"
+Prismia made a small astonished breath.
+Right before her was a living miracle, a second one of its kind, something unseen in Equestria for dozens of generations.
+Ponies around were already prostrating themselves or praying fervently to Celestia, and Prismia was so stunned, she even forgot how to blink.

+Young pegacorn didn't cared for all others.
+Her searching eyes looked deeply into Prismia's.
+Gleam of celestial beauty reflected in her modest smile.
+"Please, please do not cry," she asked, slightly frowning.

+Prismia cried even harder from that.

+"Don't you dare break my heart," she suddenly whimpered, reached out to her, pressed muzzle into multicolored mane.

+The filly returned the hug, giggled tenderly: "I shall not break your heart.
+I am not a pony who breaks hearts.
+I am a pony who mends them~"

+A miserable little shack

+lacerations on hooves

 Prismia hacked until her hooves were on verge of giving out.
 Like a wingless angel of death разрушает свою избу